glotzerlab/signac/doc/projects.rst

 ------------------------

 Using a workspace makes it easy to keep track of your parameter space.
-Use :py:meth:`~signac.contrib.Project.get_statepoints` to retrieve a list of all state points for jobs with data in your workspace.
+Use :py:meth:`~signac.contrib.Project.find_statepoints` to retrieve a list of all state points for jobs with data in your workspace.

 .. code-block:: python